Harpaphe haydeniana

 Harpaphe haydeniana, commonly known as the yellow-spotted millipede, almond-scented millipede or cyanide millipede, is a species of polydesmidan ("flat-backed") millipede found in the moist forests along the Pacific coast of North America, from Southeast Alaska to California.
 The dark coloration with contrasting yellow-tipped keels warn of its ability to exude toxic hydrogen cyanide as a defense.
+The cyanide secretions are not dangerous to humans, but can cause irritation and pain if it contacts sensitive areas such as the mouth, eyes, or nose.

 Despite the various common names given the species, the coloration pattern, cyanide defense, and associated almond scent occur in other flat-backed millipedes around the world.

 Description

 Harpaphe haydeniana reach a length of 4–5 centimeters (1.6–2 in) when mature.
 The upper surface of the body is black to olive green, and is distinctively marked along the sides with patches of a yellowish colour.
 H. haydeniana has approximately twenty body segments, bearing a total of 30 (males) or 31 (females) pairs of legs.
 The difference between males and females is due to one pair of legs on the seventh segment in males being modified to form gonopods used for sperm transfer.
 Individuals may live for 2–3 years.